tamberg/fhnw-iot-project-example/README.md

 * Get a temperature or humidity alert
 * Confirm an alert

+Why?
+"Cellar is too humid", "Oven is ready", ...

 #### Reference model
 > Reference model of your project.